Why Wedding Budgets Fail and What You Can Do About It

 Pro Tip: Don’t just “track” your budget—command it.
 Use tools like Google Sheets or budget apps to see where every dollar is going.
 Guesswork leads to overspending—clarity puts you in control.

-Why Wedding Budgets Fail (and How to Avoid Costly Mistakes)
+Why Wedding Budgets Often Fail (and How to Avoid a Breakdown)

 Wedding budgets unravel for one reason: poor planning fueled by outdated advice.
 Most couples don’t realize how quickly small oversights—like hidden fees or inflexible planning—can spiral into chaos.